Runtime-Arguments/MaximizeVertically/README.md

 # MaximizeVertically

-## Instructions to setup
+## Instructions
-1. Open *Authomator*.
+1. Open *Automator*.
 You can do this with Spotlight search by hitting CMD-Space and type 'Automator'
 2. Click *New Document*
 3. Select *Quick Action*
 4. In the second column on the left-side, Double-Click *Run AppleScript*